amleshkashyap/pintos/src/userprog/README.md

 ## Concerns
   * Certain tests don't work with 2MB filesys hence its changed to 4MB by default.
   * Filesys open method fails to load an existing program - dir\_close is commented for it to work.
-  * FDs are kept to max of 10 so that some tests can pass within timeout.
+  * FDs are kept to max of 10 per process - in multi-oom, upto 126 fds are attempted for allocation.
   * FD management methods are added in threads directory, but they maybe somewhere else too.
-  * A process can't exec more than 20 children, even though they've died -> it must wait for them if it wants to clean such children.
+  * A process can't exec more than 10 children, even though they've died -> it must wait for them if it wants to clean such children.

 ## Program Startup
   * 80x86 Calling Convention